 When filing for bankruptcy, you’re expected to list all of the property that you currently own, as well as any assets that you’ve transferred to others within a particular period.
-If you knowingly omit required information when filling out your bankruptcy paperwork, you could be found guilty of fraud.
+If you knowingly omit required information when filling out your bankruptcy paperwork, or inappropriately use the bankruptcy process to prevent creditors from receiving money they’d otherwise be entitled to, you could be found guilty of fraud.
 Here’s why.

 The relief afforded by bankruptcy is powerful because it frees you from overwhelming debt.
 However, it comes at a cost to your creditors.
-Bankruptcy law attempts to mitigate the loss to your creditors by allowing them to receive a portion of your property.
+Bankruptcy law attempts to mitigate this loss by allowing creditors to receive a portion of your property.
 You get to exempt (keep) assets that you’ll need to maintain a job and household.
 The remaining property belongs to what’s known as the bankruptcy “estate.”

-Although the majority of people who file for bankruptcy are honest and report all of their property in a transparent manner, it doesn’t always happen that way.
+Although the majority of people who file for bankruptcy are honest and transparently report all assets, it doesn’t always happen that way.
 When someone succumbs to the temptation to hide property, the filer risks an accusation of bankruptcy fraud.
-Here are examples of actions that, if intentional, would probably be considered criminal:
+Here are examples of actions that, if intentional, would probably be considered fraudulent:

-Additionally, fraud isn’t always directly connected to your bankruptcy filing.
-It can occur before the bankruptcy filing takes place.
-Here are examples of fraudulent behavior that might cause a creditor to ask the court to deny you a discharge of a particular debt:
+Fraud isn’t always directly connected to the bankruptcy filing.
+It can occur before the bankruptcy takes place.
+Here are examples of fraudulent behavior that might cause a creditor to ask the court to deny your discharge of a particular debt: